Guide

 VLSP

-For years, the industry has focused on the "Silicon" in Silicon Photonics.
-But without a scalable, reliable, and integrated light source, the photonic revolution cannot happen.
+For years, the industry has focused on the “silicon” in silicon photonics.
+Unleashing the photonic revolution requires a scalable, reliable, and integrated light source.

-Until now, scaling optical I/O meant building “laser farms”—sprawling arrays of discrete ELSFP modules that consume faceplate space, complicate thermal design, and introduce hundreds of points of failure.
+Until now, scaling optical I/O meant building “laser farms” — sprawling arrays of discrete external laser small form factor pluggable (ELSFP) modules that consume faceplate space, complicate thermal design, and introduce hundreds of points of failure.

 Guide changes the math.
-By integrating high-power laser arrays into a compact module form-factor, Lightmatter creates a universal power plant that scales with the fabric, not against it.
+By integrating high-power laser arrays into a compact module form-factor, Lightmatter creates a universal light engine that scales with the fabric, not against it.

 Strategic Alignment

-While the industry iterates on loose CWDM grids, Guide delivers a tight DWDM system capable of driving the most complex photonic fabrics in the world.
+While the industry iterates on loose CWDM grids, Guide delivers a tight DWDM system capable of driving the most advanced optical networks in the AI data centers.

 02 – Control